Feature 3DGS: Supercharging 3D Gaussian Splatting to Enable Distilled Feature Fields: Method

 \section{Method}

 NeRF-based feature field distillation, as explored in~\cite{kobayashi2022decomposing}, utilizes two distinct branches of MLPs to output the color $c$ and feature $f$.
 Subsequently, the RGB image and high-dimensional feature map are rendered individually through volumetric rendering.
 The transition from NeRF to 3DGS is not as straightforward as simply rasterizing RGB images and feature maps independently.
 Typically, feature maps have fixed dimensions that often differ from those of RGB images.
-Due to the shared attributes between images and feature maps, rendering them independently can be problematic (this is referred to as warp-level divergence~\cite{xiang2014warp}).
+Due to the tile-based rasterization procedure and shared attributes between images and feature maps, rendering them independently can be problematic.
 A naive approach is to adopt a two-stage training method that rasterizes them separately.
-However, this approach could result in inoptimal quality for both RGB images and feature maps, given the high-dimensional correlations of semantic features with the shared attributes of RGB.
+However, this approach could result in suboptimal quality for both RGB images and feature maps, given the high-dimensional correlations of semantic features with the shared attributes of RGB.

 In this section, we introduce a novel pipeline for high-dimensional feature rendering and feature field distillation, which enables 3D Gaussians to explicitly represent both radiance fields and feature fields.
 Our proposed parallel N-dimensional Gaussian rasterizer and speed-up module can effectively solve the aforementioned problems and is capable of rendering arbitrary dimensional semantic feature map.
 An overview of our method is shown in~\cref{fig:pipeline}.
 Our proposed method is general and compatible with any 2D foundation model, by distilling the semantic features into a 3D feature field using 3D Gaussian splatting.
 In our experiments, we employ SAM~\cite{kirillov2023segment} and LSeg~\cite{li2022languagedriven}, facilitating promptable, promptless (zero-shot~\cite{bucher2019zero}~\cite{gu2020context}) and language-driven computer vision tasks in a 3D context.